-The Queen's Anniversary Prize for Higher and Further Education was awarded to Nottingham Trent University in November 2015.
+The Queen's Anniversary Prize for Higher and Further Education was awarded to Nottingham Trent University in November 2015, and again in 2021.
 It is the highest national honour for a UK university and recognises the institution’s world-class research.
 Pioneering projects to improve weapons and explosives detection in luggage, enable safer production of powdered infant formula, and combat food fraud, led to the prestigious award.

 Opus is a leading global multidisciplinary consultancy providing specialist advice and project management across a wide range of service sectors.
 The main areas of work include highway asset development and maintenance, rail engineering, structural design, infrastructure development and asset management, water management, and environmental planning.